 The policy and guidance are reviewed regularly so please make sure that even if you are familiar with previous documents you read the most up-to-date versions.

-The next review date for the guidance is September 2014.
+The last notable change was in November 2012.
+The next review date for the guidance is September 2015.
 However the guidance is also subject to review at any time, as a result of changes in legislation or external circumstances or feedback on best practice.

 Adobe Reader is free software that lets you view and print Adobe Portable Document Format (PDF) files.
 To access PDF files you need Adobe Reader installed.
 If you don't have Adobe Reader on your computer, you can download it.